zeromq/pyzmq/docs/source/howto/build.md

 <summary>

 `cmake -LH` output for pyzmq, which can be passed via `CMAKE_ARGS`.
-Most of these can also be specified via `PYZMQ_` environment variables.
+Most of these can also be specified via environment variables.

 </summary>